jokio/jok-cli/README.md

 ## How to use
 Recommended way to use `jok-cli` is to have [npx](https://github.com/zkat/npx) package installed globally on your computer and use following commands:

+_Note: npx will take care to use latest version of `jok cli` every time you run the command, thats why its recommended way_

+### init
 ```bash
 npx jok init testapp # initialize empty pre-configured project